dajon/talk-quantum-computing/talk.md

 - Do calculations "in parallel through superposition" (but this might not be so easy in practise)
 - Sometimes exponential speed up compared to classical algorithms
+- The number of parameters needed to specify one particular quantum state is proportional to the number of all possible classical states
 - Quantum algorithms usually look quite different from classical ones
 - Example: Shor's algorithm for integer factorization
 - Quantum supremacy